jaseemery/TemporalFun/docs/README.md

 - Verify activity methods have `[Activity]` attribute
 - Check assembly is properly loaded (review logs)
 - Ensure activity methods are public and static

+### Workflow Not Loading
+- Verify workflow classes have `[Workflow]` attribute
+- Ensure workflow run method has `[WorkflowRun]` attribute
+- Check workflow classes are public and non-static
+- Review logs for assembly loading errors

+### Hot Reload Issues
+- Check file system permissions on NuGet cache directories
+- Verify HOT_RELOAD_ENABLED environment variable is set to `true`
+- Review HotReloadWorkerService logs for restart errors
+- Ensure package assemblies are not locked by other processes

+### Test Failures
+- Run tests individually to isolate issues: `./scripts/run-tests.sh unit`
+- Check test logs for specific error details
+- Verify all dependencies are properly restored: `dotnet restore tests/`
+- Ensure no processes are locking test assemblies